SergeyReizman/New_Library/readme.md

 Open a web browser and navigate to http://localhost:5000 to use the web interface for managing books and customers.

-API Endpoints
+API Endpoints Overview

-GET /api/books: Get a list of all books.
+Books Management:
+Retrieve All Books:
+GET /api/books

-POST /api/books: Add a new book.
+Add a New Book:

-GET /api/books/<int:book_id>: Get details of a specific book.
+POST /api/books

+Retrieve a Book by ID:
+GET /api/books/<int:book_id>

-DELETE /api/books/<int:book_id>: Delete a specific book.
+Delete a Book by ID:

-GET /api/customers: Get a list of all customers.
+DELETE /api/books/<int:book_id>

+Customers Management:
+Retrieve All Customers:
+GET /api/customers

-POST /api/customers: Add a new customer.
+Add a New Customer:

-GET /api/customers/<int:customer_id>: Get details of a specific customer.
+POST /api/customers

+Retrieve a Customer by ID:
+GET /api/customers/<int:customer_id>

-DELETE /api/customers/<int:customer_id>: Delete a specific customer.
+Delete a Customer by ID:
+DELETE /api/customers/<int:customer_id>

 Dependencies
-Flask
-Flask-RESTful
-SQLite
+Flask - Web framework for building the application.
+Flask-RESTful - Adds REST API capabilities.
+SQLite - Lightweight database for storing books and customers data (built-in with Python).

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.